sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

     - Implement new features in the new OLTP PostgreSQL database including:
         - JSON Data Store
+        - Audit Logs sent to Azure Monitor
         - Hyperscale (Citus)

 3. How will Azure Database for PostgreSQL save them on licensing costs?

-    Pricing for Azure Database for PostgreSQL, irrespective of whether its being used in single-server or Hyperscale (Citus) mode, depends on the amount of resources provisioned for node(s).
+    Pricing for Azure Database for PostgreSQL, irrespective of whether it's being used in single-server or Hyperscale (Citus) mode, depends on the amount of resources provisioned for node(s).
 Billing for compute is conducted by the hour, while storage and backups have a fixed price every month.
 If you reserve compute resources for a one or three year period, you will receive discounted prices on compute resources.
-These same rules apply with Hyperscale (Citus), as you specify the resources for your worker nodes and the coordinator node, to which your applications connect.
+These same rules apply with Hyperscale (Citus), since you specify the resources for your worker nodes and the coordinator node, to which your applications connect.
 However, unless you exceed the storage capacity of a given node, you will not be charged for backups.

-    Azure Database for PostgreSQL leverages PostgreSQL community edition.
-Nonetheless, using PostgreSQL 11 (the latest supported version of PostgreSQL in Azure) offers an excellent set of free extensions, including pgaudit, which provides auditing functionality.
-Note that for Hyperscale (Citus) deployments, extensions will need to be created on the coordinator and worker nodes.
+    Azure Database for PostgreSQL leverages PostgreSQL Community edition.
+Nonetheless, using PostgreSQL 11 (the latest supported version of PostgreSQL in Azure) offers an excellent set of free extensions, including **pgAudit**, which provides auditing functionality.
 This is in contrast with Oracle, which charges for individual features, like RAC.

     The PostgreSQL community provides an excellent resource to troubleshoot issues.
 Nonetheless, a wide variety of experienced companies are available to provide support in every geographic region.
 On the other hand, Oracle upgrades need Oracle consultants, meaning they take longer, and the consultants charge higher rates.
 Overall maintenance costs are much higher.
 These soft changes add to the overall cost of ownership for Oracle environments.

-    > **Note**: The preferred solution is only one of many possible, viable approaches.
+    > **NOTE**: The preferred solution is only one of many possible, viable approaches.

 *Schema and data movement*

 1. How would you recommend that WWI move their data and schema into PostgreSQL?
 What services would you suggest and what are the specific steps they would need to take to prepare the data, to transfer the data, and where would the loaded data land?

     ora2pg is a powerful open-source tool that converts an Oracle database schema into a PostgreSQL-compatible one.
-In addition, it provides assessment tools, allowing developers to get a sense of the amount of time that the migration will take, and the ability to directly copy data into the target database.
+It provides assessment tools, allowing developers to get a sense of the amount of time that the migration will take.
+It also can directly copy data into the target database.
 While these features are excellent, performing an online migration requires that developers run a query against each table in the source individually to identify changes made following the initial migration, and then migrate the changes.
 So, Microsoft developed the Azure Database Migration Service (DMS) to address the issues present with online database migration.

-    >Note: Using DMS requires that you enable the Microsoft.DataMigration resource provider for your subscription.
+    >**NOTE**: Using DMS requires that you enable the Microsoft.DataMigration resource provider for your subscription.

     DMS, when created with the Premium tier, simplifies Oracle to PostgreSQL online migrations.
-You have the option to create a PostgreSQL-compatible table schema using ora2pg, or allow DMS to copy the Oracle schema, modify it for PostgreSQL, and construct objects in the target.
-Note that the latter only migrates table schema--you are still responsible for migrating other objects.
+You have the option to create a PostgreSQL-compatible table schema using ora2pg, or allow DMS to copy the Oracle schema, modify it for PostgreSQL, and construct objects in the target itself.
+Note that the latter only migrates table schemas - you are still responsible for migrating other objects.
 With either of these workflows, you first create a new project, connect to the source Oracle database, and connect to the target PostgreSQL database.
 If you choose to create the target tables before using DMS, you will map source tables to target tables.
 Otherwise, you will simply map the source and target databases.
 Then, you will run the migration.
-The migration will automatically apply changes made to the source database during the migration (incremental data sync).
+The migration will automatically apply changes made to the source database during the migration (this is called incremental data sync).

 2. Update your diagram for the data loading process with the steps you identified.